worldmaking/datt3074/index.md

 We will work using the **gen~** environment within [Cycling '74's Max](https://cycling74.com).
 All students have access to a license for Max supported by the course fees.

-License codes should be coming to all students by Sep 11th.
+License codes should be coming to all students in the first week.

 The computers in ACW 102 also have Max installed and licensed, and students can come in to use them during open lab hours.
 These machines also have the RNBO license that you may need for the final project.